elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Explain, the function and syntax of the Object.getOwnPropertyDescriptor method in JavaScript.
+### Explain the function and syntax of the Object.getOwnPropertyDescriptor method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Object.getOwnPropertyDescriptor() method returns an object describing the configuration of a specific properties on a given object.
+  <div><strong>Interview Response:</strong> The Object.getOwnPropertyDescriptor() method returns an object describing the configuration of specific properties on a given object.
 The returned object returns all object properties and attributes.
 By default, property attributes include writable, enumerable, and configurable with a Boolean return value set to true.</div><br />
   <div><strong>Technical Response:</strong> The Object.getOwnPropertyDescriptor() method returns an object describing the configuration of a specific property on a given object (that is, one directly presents on an object and not in the object's prototype chain).
-The object returned is mutable but mutating it has no effect on the original property's configuration.
-The obj is the object that you are acting on and the property name is the property you are attempting to get a description of.
+The object returned is mutable but mutating the object does not affect the original property's configuration.
+The obj is the object you are acting on, and the property name is the property you are attempting to get a description of.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />